FrontEndFoxes/curriculum/workshop/mini3.md

 Complete the setup of the device by giving it a name.
 Now, you can start using your device with Particle Build, the Photon's special IDE where you keep its code.

 ::: tip 💡
-Sometimes students have trouble finding their Photon on Particle Buid.
+Sometimes students have trouble finding their Photon on Particle Build.
 If you don't see it in the IDE, add it manually.

 - If the device is not already blinking blue, hold down the setup button on the Photon until the main status LED blinks dark blue.
 This takes about 3 seconds.